 - Communicate with the nursing home or insurance company on your behalf.
 You may struggle to know the right thing to say or even to talk calmly with the nursing home where the abuse occurred.
 Not only that, you have many other responsibilities, especially if you need to assist and support your loved one during the recovery process.
 When you hire an attorney, the attorney can communicate with the nursing home or insurance company on your behalf, freeing your time and emotional energy for other tasks.

 - Fight for your loved one to get the full compensation deserved.
 Sometimes, a lawyer can simply negotiate with the insurance company and reach a settlement offer.
 Other times, you may need to take your case to court to get the full compensation your loved one deserves.
 With an attorney, not only will you receive solid advice about exactly how much compensation you should expect or accept, the attorney will also fight on your behalf and even take the case to court if needed.

-If you wonder whether you can afford an attorney, consider Dolman Law Group and Sibley Dolman’s extensive history of satisfactory results for our clients.
+If you wonder whether you can afford an attorney, consider Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman’s extensive history of satisfactory results for our clients.
 We take nursing home abuse cases on a contingent fee basis—that is, we take compensation out of the amount our clients receive from their injuries, rather than taking our fees upfront.